 The above graph represents the total number of mobile subscribers in India by month.
-The mobile phone subscribers in India increased to 1,168.31 million in July 2019, registering a negligible 0.24% MoM and 0.97% YoY growth.
-About 2.85 million new mobile subscribers were added in the month of July.
+The mobile phone subscribers in India declined to 1154.59 million in November 2019, from 1,183.40 million in October 2019.
+That’s a 2.43% MoM decline.
 Interestingly, the country’s wireless segment now accounts for a whopping 98% of the total telephone subscribers in India.

 |Source||Telecom Regulatory Authority of India (TRAI)|